 Directions for Google Maps available here.

-From the gravel clearing, go up the path for a few minutes until you cross the stream on comfortable stones.
-On the opposite side we follow signs that through a comfortable uphill path leads us to a crossroads where we keep to the left to reach an old war tunnel and the Ferrata del Fregio start (10 'from the parking lot).
+From the gravel clearing, go up for a few minutes along the path until you cross the stream on comfortable stones.
+On the opposite side we follow the signs that through a comfortable uphill path leads us to a crossroads where we keep the left to reach a old cave of war and the beginning of Ferrata del Fregio (10 'from the parking lot).

 The Ferrata Fregio immediately presents the greatest difficulties.
 Next to the cave we could prepare ourselves with a harness and helmet before starting the real climb.
 We will have to move a couple of meters to the left slightly downhill to face the first wall.
-This is a wall that alternates vertical sections with obvious cliffs where the handles and brackets present give the least support to make it passable.
+This is a wall that alternates vertical strokes and clear overhangs where the handles and brackets present give the least support to make it passable.
 It is a very vertical trait that gains exposure quickly.
 Compared to other routes, the advice is to avoid proceeding slowly to find the best way to climb because the possibilities are very limited and the risk is to burn your arms and fail to continue.
-As we go up we come near an edge that we will remount on its left side and this is the sign of having finished the most difficult part of this first section.
+As we go up we come near an edge that we will climb on its left side and this is the sign of having finished the most difficult part of this first section.
 It will be possible to take a breather while standing on a bracket before continuing.
 We continue the climb along the edge which, although not overhanging, remains on high levels of difficulty and will make it difficult to proceed without pulling on the cable.
-As we go up, the slope falls slightly and we reach a grassy ledge where it will be possible to enjoy the view of the lake and resume the energy used for the climb.
+As we go up , the slope falls slightly and we come to one grassy ledge where it will be possible to enjoy the view of the lake and resume the energy used for the climb.

 As soon as we are ready to leave, we cover a grassy ledge under a rocky roof before starting a traverse uphill to the right.
 We use a pair of brackets and we follow the cable which now becomes vertical along a rather smooth but aided slab in some sections.
 We leave the slab, go up a couple of meters of earthy rocks and, bypassing two trees, we are in a flat section.
 Now let's start vertical for 3 meters and then traverse to the right for a couple and then vertical again on more graded rock but still difficult to climb.
 We continue on a short, aided path to the last part of the via ferrata.